kenzo-staelens/pg_engine/docs/source/quickstart/configuration_running.rst

        filename='config/config.yml',
        root=config_root,
    ).load()
-   TGame().run()
+   IGame().run()
    pg_engine.quit()  # cleaning up like responsible developers

-If your IDE has a type checker active it may complain that :class:`~pg_engine.core.bases.lib_abstract.TGame` is an abstract class.
+If your IDE has a type checker active it may complain that :class:`~pg_engine.api.interface_game.IGame` is an abstract class.
 Under normal circumstances an abstract class cannot be instantiated.

-Instead ``TGame()`` stands in a proxy for the game instance type you defined in :ref:`config_gameinstance` (we used :class:`~pg_engine.core.bases.base_game.BaseGame` in this tutorial).
-This is possible due to the singleton nature of ``TGame`` which lets it skip normal instantiation in favor of an existing instance.
+Instead ``IGame()`` stands in a proxy for the game instance type you defined in :ref:`config_gameinstance` (we used :class:`~pg_engine.core.bases.base_game.BaseGame` in this tutorial).
+This is possible due to the singleton nature of ``IGame`` which lets it skip normal instantiation in favor of an existing instance.

 .. hint::